vdastk/LendingClubCaseStudy/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
-- What is the background of your project?
-- What is the business probem that your project is trying to solve?
+- The lending case study project essentially involves analysing the loan dataset provided to identify patterns and highlight applications which are risky to the business
+- This project is being submitted as part of ML C70 batch submission and applies the concepts Exploratory Data Analysis
+- The purpose of this analysis is to help the bank issuing these loans to do a better underwriting
-- What is the dataset that is being used?
+- The dtaset used here is provided with the case study and is called loan.csv

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- The conclusion from the project is provided in the PFF file in this repository

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- Python 3

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project has been inspired by the bootcamp session and ML C70 session on EDA

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@vdastk] - feel free to contact me!

 <!-- Optional -->